awto/mixfix-clj/README.md

 ```

-You can also easely define nice syntax of your next EDSL.
+You can also easily define nice syntax of your next EDSL.

-This is just a simple macros, no extra build steps, no leiningen plugins are
+This is just simple macros, no extra build steps and no leiningen plugins are
 required.

 ## Usage